Submission Deadline

 To promote early career research development of academic pediatric endocrinologists.

-Senior fellows or early stage faculty members who are PES members in good standing are eligible to apply for the Clinical Scholar Award.
+Fellows in their third year of endocrine training or early-stage faculty members who are PES members in good standing are eligible to apply for the Junior Faculty Grant, formerly the Clinical Scholar Award (CSA).
 Applicants must provide institutional documentation of junior faculty status at the planned time of the award with the additional stipulations as noted below.
 US citizenship or green card status is NOT required.
 Those with career plans in North America are favored.
-Further, the PES is committed to a culture of equity, diversity and inclusion, and aims for a distribution of awardees that reflects and celebrates the diversity of people and cultures of our membership.
+Preference may also be given to those without other substantial sources of research funding.
+Further, the PES is committed to a culture of equity, diversity and inclusion, and encourages applicants who reflect and celebrate the diversity of people and cultures among our membership.

-- Has either an MD or DO degree.
+- Has either an MD, DO or equivalent degree.

-- Has a faculty rank that is no higher than Assistant Professor.
+- If faculty, has a rank that is no higher than Assistant Professor.

 Awardees will be expected to present their research findings at an oral plenary session at the national PES meeting at the conclusion of the granting period.
-PES will also request that awardees indicate acknowledgement of funding from the PES and provide copies of all manuscripts generated from work supported by the PES grant as well as information about awardees’ future academic appointments and subsequent grant awards for 5 years following completion of the PES award.
+PES will also request that awardees acknowledge funding from the PES and provide copies of all manuscripts generated from work supported by the PES grant.
+If requested, awardees will provide information regarding subsequent academic appointments and grant awards.

 Sponsor/Mentor